mrcavalcanti/mosaicoo/docs/sources/administration/view-server/internal-metrics.md

 1. Restart Prometheus.
 Your new job should appear on the Targets tab.
 1. In Grafana, hover your mouse over the **Configuration** (gear) icon on the left sidebar and then click **Data Sources**.
 1. Select the **Prometheus** data source.
-1. On the Dashboards tab, **Import** the Grafana metrics dashboard.
-All scraped Grafana metrics are available in the dashboard.
+1. On the Dashboards tab, **Import** the Mosaicoo metrics dashboard.
+All scraped Mosaicoo metrics are available in the dashboard.

-## View Grafana metrics in Graphite
+## View Mosaicoo metrics in Graphite

 These instructions assume you have already added Graphite as a data source in Grafana.